imcsq/ASE21-QAAskeR/1-tool.md

 **Input:** *(For details about the format of file content please refer to the replication instruction.)*
-1) a `.tsv` file with all the source test cases (source inputs & corresponding source outputs given by SUT);
+1) a `.npy` file with all the source test cases (source inputs & corresponding source outputs given by SUT);

 **Output:** *(For details about the format of file content please refer to the replication instruction.)*
 1) a `.tsv` file for new questions generated with each MR, as well as the follow-up input for SUT.
-2) a `.json` file for the information about target answers.
+2) a `.npy` file for the information about target answers.

 ### Instruction to realize *MR1: Wh-question -> New wh-question targetting on different object*

 1. run `Q2S.py` to generate declarative sentences with wh-questions and SUT's corresponding outputs.
     ```bash
     python Q2S.py \
-    --tsv_file_path path/to/combined/tsv/file \
+    --npy_file_path path/to/combined/npy/file \
-    --out_file_path path/to/output/declarative-sentences/json/file
+    --out_file_path path/to/output/declarative-sentences/npy/file
     ```
 2. run `S2W.py` to select potential target answers from the declarative sentences.
     ```bash
     python S2W.py \
-    --path_to_benepar_en3 path/to/benepar_en3 \
-    --input_file_path path/to/declarative-sentences/json/file \
+    --input_file_path path/to/declarative-sentences/npy/file \
-    --information_file_path path/to/output/information/json/file \
+    --information_file_path path/to/output/information/npy/file \
-    --answers_file_path path/to/output/answers/json/file \
+    --answers_file_path path/to/output/answers/npy/file \
     --for_unilm_file_path path/to/output/for/unilm/file
-    # (the parser library benepar_en3 can be downloaded from https://github.com/nikitakit/self-attentive-parser/releases)
     ```
 3. generate new wh-questions for all the potential target answers with the UniLM-v1 language model:
     * download the unilm-v1 package from [the unilm project repository](https://github.com/microsoft/unilm/tree/master/unilm-v1).